 Flights to gather data on turbine-engine core icing at higher altitudes is to be conducted under a $7.4-million NASA contract awarded to Mojave, Calif.-based Flight Test Associates.
 The “high ice water content” flight campaign is prompted by power-loss events caused by engine core icing in convective weather above the altitudes normally associated with icing conditions.
 Core icing is caused by high concentrations of ice crystals lifted to higher altitudes by strong thunderstorm ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Flights To Gather Data On Jet-Engine Core Icing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Flights To Gather Data On Jet-Engine Core Icing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.